 Poehler’s first book, Yes Please, was released in October 2014 and debuted at #1 on the New York Times Best sellers list.
 The book went on to spend over 23 weeks on the list.
 After her much buzzed about portrayal of Senator Hillary Clinton during the 2008 Presidential Election, Poehler completed her eighth and final season of Saturday Night Live (and her fifth as the co-anchor of "Weekend Update").
 That year she received her first Emmy nomination for "Outstanding Supporting Actress in a Comedy Series" for her work on Saturday Night Live.
 This was an unprecedented nomination, making her the first performer in SNL history to land a spot in this category.
 She went on to receive a second nomination for her work on her final season the following year.
 In December 2015, Poehler returned to the SNL stage to co-host the show alongside Tina Fey.
 The duo’s performance led them to win the 2016 Emmy Award for "Outstanding Guest Actress in a Comedy Series".

 Poehler joined the SNL cast from the Upright Citizens Brigade, a sketch/improv troupe that she co-founded and continues to be heavily involved in.
 The group has opened theaters which are regarded as the premiere sketch/improv comedy venues in New York City and Los Angeles.
 Poehler co-hosted the Golden Globe Awards alongside Tina Fey for three consecutive years from 2013-2015, a role that was consistently met with critical acclaim.
-She will return as host with Fey for the telecast in January 2021.
+In January 2021, she returned as host with Fey for the special telecast.

 She currently splits her time between Los Angeles and New York.